juandarr/todo-react-django/README.md

 # JoyFlow
 A task manager app, with statistics and a pomodoro timer (pending feature)

-The main purpose of this app is to help you organize and manage your personal projects in list, tasks and define how you are going to manage your time during the day.
+The main purpose of this app is to help you organize and manage your personal projects with lists and tasks.
+It also provides the tools to manage your time during the day (e. g., pomodoro, priorities).

 ![Overview of Todo app](./images/todo-overview.png)